sophgo/tpu-mlir/docs/developer_manual/source_en/15_qat.rst

     model_quantized = prepare_by_platform(model, prepare_custom_config_dict=extra_prepare_dict)

-When the above interface selects the BM1690 chip, the default quantization configuration is as shown in the following figure:
+When the above interface selects the BM1690 processor, the default quantization configuration is as shown in the following figure:

 .. figure:: ../assets/bm1690_default_para.png
    :align: center